From Sega Retro

 Lock-On Technology is a unique feature found on Sonic & Knuckles cartridges for the Sega Mega Drive that allowed a player to connect an older game to the cartridge's pass-through port for extended or altered gameplay.

 The lock-on technology was actually a way of making up for the fact that the developers could not meet the deadline for Sonic the Hedgehog 3.
 Originally, Sonic 3 was to be released with Knuckles as a playable character, and with all the Sonic & Knuckles levels playable (the level select screen in Sonic 3 features inaccessible Sonic & Knuckles levels and music).
-Time constraints forced the game to be split in two, and Sonic 3 was released while work continued on the uncompleted ones, plus Super Emeralds, and the lock-on gimmick was also added.
+Time constraints forced the game to be split in two, and Sonic 3 was released while work continued on the uncompleted one, plus Super Emeralds and the lock-on gimmick were also added.
 Indeed Sonic the Hedgehog 2 had once run into similar problems, resulting in the original Hidden Palace and several other levels being removed.

 To utilize the lock-on technology the hatch on top of the Sonic & Knuckles cartridge must be flipped open and a second game connected to the pass-through port.
 Unlike other methods of connecting cartridges (for example, in the Game Genie cheat device), Lock-On works by using special circuitry that combines multiple ROM chips into a single address space, depending on which game is inserted into the cartridge's slot.
 The result is that the console thinks that one big cartridge is plugged in.
 Devices such as the Game Genie worked in an entirely different way, running first the device's internal program, then running the inserted cartridge separately.
 Lock-On technology made Sonic & Knuckles 'the only backwards-compatible game cartridge', as the advertisements of the time claimed.